Chief of the Military Staff of the President of the Republic: Heads of the president's military household (1879–1940)

-President's chief of staff
+President's chief of the military staff

-The 'chef d’état-major particulier' (CEMP) is the chief military adviser to the French president.
+The 'chef d'état-major particulier' (CEMP) is the chief military adviser to the French president.
 The president serves as commander-in-chief of the French armed forces.
 As interface between the military and the president, the CEMP plays a vital role in putting into practice nuclear deterrence.
-The CEMP usually goes on to become chef d’état-major des armées.
+The CEMP usually goes on to become chef d'état-major des armées.